“Quick and easy”.

 I especially want to apply this philosophy, to at least one recipe a week on the blog this year.

-Like I explained on my mushroom san choy bau recipe post, I’ve been really enjoying the whole Jamie Oliver 15 & 30 minute meal shows and recipes.
+Like I explained on my san choy bau recipe post, I’ve been really enjoying the whole Jamie Oliver 15 & 30 minute meal shows and recipes.

 Yes I enjoy his recipes immensly.

 And no. I don’t time myself!

 I think his whole philosophy points to getting people off their bums and to get cooking.
 That can’t be bad!

 Let’s get to it then with some pork souvlaki.

 Pork souvlaki.
 Or “meat on a stick”!
 If you’ve been reading for awhile now you’ll know that I have a number of souvlaki recipes on the blog.

 The pork meat was marinated in a dry rub of smoked Spanish paprika, ground fennel and a touch of cumin.
 The added flavour came as the dish was finished with freshly chopped coriander and freshly squeezed lime juice.

 Think of this pork souvlaki as a nice Tex-Mex and Greek marriage!